 I am an economist interested in development economics, political economy, and economic history.
 I received my PhD in economics from Harvard University in 2018.

-I am a postdoctoral scholar at the Harvard Academy for International and Area Studies, and an Assistant Professor at the Ford School of Public Policy at the University of Michigan.
+I am an Assistant Professor at the Ford School of Public Policy at the University of Michigan.
+I was a postdoctoral scholar at the Harvard Academy for International and Area Studies (2019-2020).
 Here is my CV.